These Chicken Satay Lettuce Wraps are made with tons of healthy veggies, vermicelli noodles and an easy coconut-peanut dipping sauce.

 - Sriracha – sambal oelek or another chili pepper hot sauce can be used to replace Sriracha.

-- Lemongrass – lemon zest is a common replacement for lemongrass.
+- Lemongrass – lemon zest is the best substitute here.

 - Olive oil – use any neutral oil such as canola oil, vegetable oil or avocado oil.

-- Soy sauce – coconut aminos or tamari are great substitutions for soy sauce.
+- Soy sauce – coconut aminos or tamari are the best substitutes for soy sauce.

-- Turmeric – use cumin, dry mustard powder or paprika.
-These substitutions may alter the marinade a little bit.
+- Turmeric – use cumin, dry mustard powder or paprika instead.
+Keep in mind the flavour will be a bit different.

 - Chili powder – use crushed chili flakes or cayenne.

-- Coriander – use cumin, garam masala, or curry powder.
+- Coriander – cumin, garam masala or curry powder would also work.

-Satay is a Southeast Asian dish, usually found in Indonesian and Thai cuisines, that is composed of a grilled meat on a skewer that is served with a sauce.
-Most popularly, satay is served as a chicken skewer with a peanut sauce.
-Though chicken satay is the most popular, this dish is also commonly made from beef.
+Satay is a Southeast Asian dish, usually found in Indonesian and Thai cuisines, that is composed of grilled meat on a skewer served with peanut dipping sauce.
+It’s typically made with chicken, although it can also be made with beef.

 Storing and reheating

-When ready to enjoy these lettuce wraps, sprinkle some water overtop of the chicken skewers and reheat for 1-2 minutes in the microwave, then top over fresh lettuce and the leftover veggies if you're looking to serve this meal again.
-If you'd like, you can reheat the vermicelli noodles or enjoy them in the lettuce wraps cold.
-Reheat the peanut sauce until warmed and enjoy!
+When you’re ready to enjoy these lettuce wraps, sprinkle some water over top of the chicken and reheat it for 1-2 minutes in the microwave, then assemble your lettuce wraps fresh.
+If you'd like, you can also reheat the vermicelli noodles and peanut sauce, but they both taste just as good cold – it’s really a matter of personal preference.

 - Grab some glass meal prep bowls for your leftovers.